 Social Media and Cookies Challenges for Online Privacy

-The advent of social media enabled a new kind of communication known as mass communication.
-With new forms of communication empowering the users – we need to understand how mass communication is enabling a new form of vulnerability.
-Users across the globe have given their opinion on how to manage their online world effectively without privacy concerns.
+Social media enabled a new kind of communication known as mass communication.
+With new forms of communication empowering users, we need to understand how mass communication enables a new form of vulnerability.
+Users across the globe have given their opinions on how to manage their online world effectively without privacy concerns.

-The use of internet cookies by the visited websites has been criticized by policymakers, consumer advocates and marketers as a potential threat.
-Privacy has become a major concern for individuals, professionals, enterprises, government organizations, etc.
+Policymakers, consumer advocates, and marketers have criticized the use of internet cookies by visited websites as a potential threat.
+Privacy has become a significant concern for individuals, professionals, enterprises, government organizations, etc.

-Even before you think of what is happening in online space – you are invaded by cookies that send specific information related to your interests.
+Even before you think of what is happening online, you are invaded by cookies that send specific information related to your interests.

-Although it has been argued that it is a kind of marketing strategy that gives customers what they want.
-However, several people claim that – marketers should not target the customers because just he/she has shown interest in a product/service.
+Although it has been argued that it is a kind of marketing strategy that gives customers what they want, several people claim that marketers should not target customers because they have just shown interest in a product/service.

-It is a kind of security breach – where the majority of the sites don’t ask for permission to store cookies in the user’s browser.
-Most importantly, they do not issue any privacy statement that their information is used for targeted marketing.
+It is a kind of security breach, as the majority of sites don’t ask for permission to store cookies in the user’s browser.
+Most importantly, they do not issue any privacy statement stating that their information is used for targeted marketing.

 Before we get into details about online privacy challenges – let’s understand a few things about social media cookies and how they are used!